ermongroup/cs228-notes/preliminaries/applications/index.md

 ![faces1](progressiveGAN.png)
 ![faces1](pnpgan.png)

-Note that the models are not perfect and may need to be refined.
-In the above examples, some images do not represent the objects correctly; however sampling generates images that are very similiar to the what one might expect.
+Note that the model is not perfect and hence the images are not perfect and may need to be refined.
+In the above examples, some images do not represent the objects correctly; however, sampling generates images that are very similiar to what one might expect.

 ## In Painting

 Using the same $$p(x)$$, we can also 'fill in the rest of the image'.
-For example, given $$p(x)$$ and a patch of an existing image (e.g., a piece of a photograph), we sample from $$p(Image \mid patch)$$ and generate different possible ways of completing the image:
+For example, given $$p(x)$$ and a patch of an existing image (e.g., a piece of a photograph), we can sample from $$p(Image \mid patch)$$ and generate different possible ways of completing the image:

 ![inpainting2](inpainting3.png)